Do You Swear To Tell The Truth?

-Even when perjury is somewhat provable, a witness is rarely prosecuted for lying under oath.
+Even when a lie is somewhat provable, a witness is rarely prosecuted for lying under oath.
 The allegations made by Worden are not all that unusual to hear out of a hotly-contested divorce case.
 Which is why this prosecution is so surprising.

 This extremely rare prosecution probably has more to do with the fact that the allegations were made against a NASA astronaut while she was in space, and those allegations were made to two separate federal agencies before hitting the NY Times.
-If a person airs their grievances publicly, when that person is proven to have lied under oath, he/she is more likely to be prosecuted for perjury.
+If a person airs their grievances publicly, when that person is proven to have lied under oath, he/she is more likely to be prosecuted.

 Given that perjury charges are so unlikely to happen, lying under oath still has consequences.
-Judges notice lying – in one case a while back, a now-retired judge in El Paso County told one spouse: “When I administered the oath for you to tell the truth today, I was wasting my time.”
+Judges notice lying – in one case a while back, during his ruling a now-retired judge in El Paso County told one spouse: “When I administered the oath for you to tell the truth today, I was wasting both of our time.”
 Lies by a party can, and often are, addressed less directly in divorce cases by way of adverse rulings.

 The most certain way to address a provable lie is to ensure it is used against the party who lied.
 Undercutting the person’s credibility, and diminishing any sympathy a judge may have for the party is always a good tactic – and if a party is caught lying on one issue, that party’s credibility is likely shot on every other he-said, she-said issue in the proceeding.

 At Graham.Law, we take our professional obligations seriously.
 Not only will our attorneys’ credibility never be in question, but we will ensure that our clients, and any other witnesses, tell the truth.

 ADDENDUM – Prosecution for Lying Alive & Well in Colorado